zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

        2. If the CDS record does not match any DNSKEY record then add the name server IP address and CDS record key tag to the *No Match CDS With DNSKEY* set.
+       3. Else, if bit 7 of the flag field of the DNSKEY that the DS record points to is set to 0 (nil) then add the name server IP address and CDS record key tag to the *CDS points to non-zone DNSKEY* set.
+       4. Else, do:
-       3. Else, if there is no RRSIG for the DNSKEY RRset created by the DNSKEY record that the CDS record points at then add the name server IP address and key tag of CDS record to the *DNSKEY Not Signed By CDS* set.
+          *  If there is no RRSIG for the DNSKEY RRset created by the DNSKEY record that the CDS record points at then add the name server IP address and key tag of CDS record to the *DNSKEY Not Signed By CDS* set.
+          *  If bit 15 of the flag field of the DNSKEY that the DS record points to is set to 0 (nil) then add the name server IP address and the key tag of the CDS record to the *CDS points to non-SEP DNSKEY* set.
     6. If there are no RRSIG records for the CDS RRset, then add the name server IP address to the *CDS Not Signed* set.
     7. Else, for each RRSIG (CDS) do: